Fireworks safety awareness campaign

 The Chartered Trading Standards Institute (CTSI) is working with the Office for Product Safety and Standards on a campaign to raise public awareness of the need to enjoy fireworks safely and responsibly.

 The campaign will ensure the public are aware of restrictions on the use of fireworks, specifically, around the times of year they’re allowed and curfew times, as well as warn them on the dangers of buying fireworks from non-legitimate sources.
+Due to the COVID-19 restrictions this year we are predicting a rise in home displays, some of which will be using fireworks for the first time.

 The key messages of the campaign are as follows: